 Wealth of opportunities

-Congratulations on becoming an offer-holder in Politics at The University of Manchester.
+Congratulations on becoming an offer-holder in Politics, Philosophy and Economics (PPE) at The University of Manchester.

-As Politics, Philosophy, Economics and BA Social Science students, you will gain knowledge of significant topics across multiple subject areas.
+As PPE students, you will gain knowledge of significant topics across multiple subject areas.

 Our interdisciplinary nature provides you with the widest range of topics and units possible.

-5th in the UK for Politics and International Studies (THE World University Rankings 2021).
+Study at a top ten UK university for Politics and International Studies (THE World University Rankings 2023).

 Home of the British Election Study offering exciting opportunities in electoral politics.